lfir/fedora-setup-script/README.md

 which comes with Java 21 preinstalled, as a starting point.
 It also sets some configuration options useful for development work and system administration.

+Current actions that can be applied (each needs to be confirmed first):

+1. Install RPMFusion repositories.
+Adds free and nonfree RPMFusion repos and imports their GPG keys.

+2. Install additional packages with DNF.
+Installs extra packages listed in dnf-install.cf, with the option to skip selected packages interactively.

+3. Remove unnecessary packages.
+Removes unwanted packages from dnf-remove.cf and performs autoremove.

+4. Install Flatpak applications.
+Adds the Flathub remote and installs Flatpaks from flatpak-install.cf.

+5. Ensure groups exist and add user.
+Creates and assigns admin-related groups such as _docker_, _libvirt_, and _vboxusers_.

+6. Enable and start Cockpit.
+Enables and starts the systemd service of the Cockpit web-based management interface.

 ### Run commands

 - App